KunalJindalDev/KunalJindalDev/README.md

 I am a **Software Engineer** and **Master of Computer Science student at NC State University**, focused on engineering high-performance backend systems.
 I specialize in bridging the gap between application logic and cloud infrastructure.

-Rather than sticking to a single stack, I select the best tool for the job—whether it's the enterprise robustness of **.NET**, the flexibility of **Python**, or the speed of **Node.js**.
+Rather than sticking to a single stack, I select the best tool for the job whether it's the enterprise robustness of **.NET**, the flexibility of **Python**, or the speed of **Node.js**.
 My goal is to build software that is not just functional, but scalable, observable, and cloud-ready.

 - 💼 **Experience:** Previously engineered AdTech solutions at **DeltaX** and internal developer tools at **Tech Mahindra**.
 - 🎯 **Core Focus:** Distributed Systems, Backend Engineering, and Cloud Architecture.